 Using Game Theory in Game Development

-One of the clearest ways to apply game theory to game development is in balancing the odds.
+One of the clearest ways to apply game theory to game development is by balancing the odds.

 Few things are as frustrating to gamers as the feeling of unfairness.

 One player should not have an unfair advantage over other players.
 Not only do you want to avoid doing that on purpose, but you also want to avoid including that option by accident.
 This doesn’t always work.
 Players find ways to break rules–we’ve all played a round of Monopoly with a swindling banker.

 And we all have that one friend who would build secret weapon caches in any multiplayer game with a level editor.